 In Nigeria, violence toward Christians is all too common.
-Muslim extremist groups like Boko Haram have ravaged the northern region—killing, raping, kidnapping and burning Christian villages to the ground.
+Muslim extremist groups like an extremist group that is located primarily in Northern Nigeria More have ravaged the northern region—killing, raping, kidnapping and burning Christian villages to the ground.
 In the wake of this wicked violence, widows and orphans wrestle to survive—both from the physical and emotional trauma.
 When we read stories like Debora’s below, it’s a powerful reminder to stand with our persecuted brothers and sisters in this region where faith costs the most.

 It was early morning when the Muslim extremists started burning down houses, shooting and killing the people in Debora’s village in northeastern Nigeria.